Football Football

 Former Chelsea and Bayern Munich head coach Thomas Tuchel has plenty of quality options to choose from as he aims to deliver a first major trophy since 1966 for the Three Lions.

-Currently priced at 7/1 , England are among the favourites in the World Cup betting, but who will be on the plane to North America when the tournament comes around next summer?
+Tuchel’s men are among the favourites in the World Cup betting, priced up at 11/2 to rule the world in 2026, but who will be on the plane to North America?

-Here, we examine the contenders and predict Tuchel’s 23-man squad.
+Here, we examine the contenders and predict Tuchel’s 26-man squad.

 Goalkeepers